2222-02-09

 User Acceptance Testing Framework

 User Acceptance Tests are not always called User Acceptance Tests in some organizations.
 There are various buzzwords – such as alpha or beta testing – out there.
-And sometimes people love asking about the differences between UAT and functional testing.
+And sometimes people love asking about the differences between the UAT tests and functional testing.

 Therefore we decided to collect all our thoughts and knowledge on the different types of UAT in this article.